nhoudelot/demosdebs/linux/demos/c/chrysler-by-fitandbandwagon/debian/chrysler-by-fitandbandwagon.6.md

 chrysler-by-fitandbandwagon [*options*]

 # DESCRIPTION
-Chrysler  is a demonstration released by Fit and BandWagon, released in 2004
+Chrysler  is a demo released by Fit and BandWagon, released in may 2004 Ended 1st at Motorola Inside 2004

+Pete [Add. code]
+Marq [Code]
+neckfreak [Code, Graphics]
+roz [Music]

 Fit & Bandwagon present at MI'04